 Intersection #17.
 El Norte Parkway/Broadway – LOS F in the AM and PM peak hours (Escondido)

-Based on the applicable significance criteria, the Project would result in a significant long-term cumulative impact at the following intersections: Intersection #8 (Impact TR-8), and Intersection #9 (Impact TR-9).
+Based on the applicable significance criteria, the Project would result in a significant long-term cumulative impact at the following intersections: Intersection #8 (Impact TR-8), Intersection #9 (Impact TR-9), and Intersection # 12 (Impact TR-10).
 Impacts would be potentially significant at these intersections because they would operate at LOS E or F at Project build-out, which exceeds the City of Escondido Threshold and the City of San Marcos Threshold of LOS D or better.
 No long-term significant cumulative impacts would result at the remaining intersections as the Project-related increase in delay is under the allowable 2.0 seconds threshold.

 Segments

 Table 2.7-11 summarizes the Year 2035 With Project street segment operations.
-As shown in Table 2.7-11, study area street segments would continue to operate at acceptable LOS D or better, except the following:
+As shown in Table 2.7-11, study area street segments would continue to operate at acceptable LOS D or better.
+Thus, based on the established significance criteria the Project would result in a less than significant long-term cumulative impact on street segment operations.

-Segment #2.
-Country Club Lane from Golden Circle Drive to Gary Lane – LOS F (Escondido)

-Based on the established significance criteria, the Project would result in a significant long-term cumulative impact at Segment #2 (Impact TR-11) because the Project-induced change in volume to capacity ratio would exceed the 0.02 threshold.

 Freeway Ramp